Here’s How to Organize Your Entire Home in a Weekend

 Streamline Your Family’s Important Papers

 Do you immediately feel stressed out at the idea of having to dredge up your birth certificate for a new passport?
 Do you break out in hives when trying to remember where all of your insurance documents are?
 We feel you!
 These file folder organizers from The Container Store will help you get those pesky important papers in a safe space once and for all.
 You can give each family member their own assigned file box, or sort by the specific type of document (i.e., identification documents, finances, medical, etc.).

 Voila!
 That wasn’t so bad, wasn’t it?
-Six nagging trouble-spots in your home are done and dusted over one solid weekend, and we bet you still have time for a glass of wine to celebrate.
+Six nagging trouble-spots in your home are organized over one solid weekend—and we bet you still have time for a glass of wine to celebrate.
 Now that your house is organized with our spring cleaning guide, it’s easier to do a deep clean.
 We’ve got a guide for that too, coming up soon!